bauzaite/ATAS/README.md

 This tool is aimed to perform static analysis code on C programming files.
 It aims to automatically identify and fix:
-- Unsafe use of strcpy (done)
+- Unsafe use of strcpy
-- Sent pointers that arent checked (done)
+- Sent pointers that arent checked
-- Uninitialised variables (in progress)
-- Unsafe use of strcpy for windows builds (not started)
+- Unsafe use of strcpy for windows builds

 ## Usage
 Only use for the WSOP PKCS#11 library that is written in C and has already been compiled with GCCv9.4.0.

-1) Set flags inside the Helper.sh script
+1) Set flags inside the ASAT.sh script

 2) Run command:$ ./Helper <filename.c>

 3) Press CTRL + F over <filename.c> and search for "☠" to see any suggested improvements by the tool.

+## Prerquisites
+Mono
+C# v7
+ctags

-## Example
+## Example Outpput
 Input:
 ```
 void WSOPC_Function(char * dst){